MedICL-VU/crossmoda2023/README.md

 We extended the [QS-Attn model](https://github.com/sapphire497/query-selected-attention) to 3D and modified the generator to a dynamic network.
 The dynamic network can generate controllable output styles by conditioning on a one-hot site code.
 Details and the codes for image synthesis are provided in the 'synthesis' folder.

 #### Step 2: train with only synthetic images
 We used [nnU-Netv2](https://github.com/MIC-DKFZ/nnUNet) for segmentation tasks.
 Specifically, we created a customized trainer and designed two intensity augmentation techniques to augment the local intensities of the structures-of-interest.
-Our customized trainer and the augmentation scripts are provided in the 'segmentation' folder.
+Our customized trainer and the augmentation script are provided in the 'segmentation' folder.

 Once you download the nnU-Net repo, you can add the 'challenge' folder to the nnUNet/nnunetv2/training/nnUNetTrainer/variants, and replace the 'masking.py' in nnUNet/nnunetv2/training/data_augmentation/custom_transforms.